setezazian/MonetMyrtleMentor/README.md

   - Bundling package used to bundle javascript modules and component-focused stylesheets into .js and .css bundles for browser consumption.
 ---

-## Installation
+## Development
-1. Clone this repository onto your local machine.
+1. Clone this repository.
-2. `cd` into the repo's root directory.
+2. Navigate to the repo's root directory.
-3. Run `npm install` to install project's dependencies.
+3. Run `npm install` to install dependencies.
+4. Bundle the code with `npm run build`
+5. Serve the result on `localhost:3000` using `npm start`
-4. Start developing
+6. Start developing.